 However, favorable consideration is at the discretion of the immigration judge.
 Your approval is in no way guaranteed, and the judge will definitely take criminal history into account.

-Within this tangled web, there are three exceptions to being inadmissible based on a CIMT (though these won't help if you're deportable):
+Within this tangled legal web, there are three important exceptions to being inadmissible based on a CIMT (though these won't help if you're deportable):

-The petty offense exception, which is the most commonly used, applies only if:
+The petty offense exception, which is the most commonly used, applies if:

-The Youthful Offender Exception applies to persons convicted of only one CMT while the person was under age 18 and where the commission of the crime, and release from imprisonment, occurred more than five years before the person's application for admission to the United States.
+The youthful offender exception applies to persons convicted of only one CIMT while under the age of 18, where the commission of the crime, and release from imprisonment, occurred more than five years before the person's application for admission to the United States.
 This exception is rarely used, because it applies only to crimes committed by juveniles and transferred to adult court.
-Crimes committed by juveniles and tried in juvenile court, whether in the U.S. or abroad, do not constitute convictions for immigration purposes.
+Juvenile crimes do not constitute convictions for immigration purposes, whether they took place in the U.S. or abroad.